Approximation of conformal mappings and novel applications to shape recognition of planar domains: Introduction

 \subsection{Acknowledgement}

-We are indebted to G\'erard Besson, Danny Calegari, Gilles Courtois, Benson Farb, Bill Floyd, John Hubbard, Rich Schwartz, Ted Shifrin and Robert Varley for their interest in this research, patient listening and valuable discussions.
-Ridgway Scott, Thierry Gallouet and Al Schwatz are heartily thanked for graciously sharing with the author their insights regarding the subtle analysis involved in numerical methods for convex and non-convex planar domains.
+{We are indebted to Gilles Courtois for carefully reading this paper, a great deal of help in clarifying several proofs and in making the presentation lucid.
+Ridgway Scott, Thierry Gallouet, and Al Schwatz are heartily thanked for graciously sharing with the author their insights regarding the subtle analysis involved in numerical methods for convex and non-convex planar domains.
+We are grateful to Benson Farb, Rich Schwartz, Ted Shifrin, and Robert Varley for their patient listening, and valuable discussions during the preparation of this paper.
+Our gratitude to Eric Perkerson for essential help in implementing the algorithm in Theorem~\ref{th:annulus2} (see for instance the illustrations on page 22).